Return to Home

 Data Suitability: Fueling the LSTM Engine

 LSTMs are data-hungry, and their performance depends on the input data.
 This can range from traditional OHLCV and technical indicators to high-frequency limit order book (LOB) data and alternative data like news sentiment.
-A hybrid approach, combining human-engineered features (like technical indicators) with the model's ability to learn from raw data, is often the most powerful.
+A hybrid approach, combining human-engineered features with the model's ability to learn from raw data, is often the most powerful.

 Data TypeFrequencyUse CaseComplexity